Conditions for successful data assimilation: Introduction

 Generally, we restrict the analysis to linear state space models driven by Gaussian noise and supplemented by a synchronous stream of data perturbed by Gaussian noise, i.e. the noisy data are available at every time step of the model and only then.
-We further assume that all model parameters (including the covariance matrices of the noise) are known, i.e. we consider the case of state estimation (not parameter estimation or combined state and parameter estimation).
-We study this class of problems because it can be examined in some generality and (we believe) can explain qualitatively its important aspects, but we also point out its limitations.
+We further assume that all model parameters (including the covariance matrices of the noise) are known, i.e. we consider state estimation rather than combined state and parameter estimation.
+We study this class of problems because it can be examined in some generality and we can explain qualitatively its important aspects; however, we also discuss its limitations.

+In section~2 we derive conditions under which data assimilation is feasible in principle, without regard to a specific algorithm.
+We define the effective dimension of a Gaussian data assimilation problem as the Frobenius norm of the steady state posterior covariance, and show that data assimilation is feasible in the sense described above only if this effective dimension is moderate.
+We argue that realistic problems have a moderate effective dimension.